Leslie Howard: Theatre career

 Howard began his professional acting career in regional tours of the comedy plays Peg o' My Heart and Charley's Aunt in 1916–17 and on the London stage in 1917, but had his greatest theatrical success in the United States in Broadway theatre, in plays such as Aren't We All?
 (1923), Outward Bound (1924) and The Green Hat (1925).

 After his success as time traveller Peter Standish in Berkeley Square (1929), Howard launched his Hollywood film career in the film version of Outward Bound, but did not like the experience and vowed never to return to Hollywood.
 However, he did return, many times—later repeating the Standish role in the 1933 film version of Berkeley Square.

-The stage, however, continued to be an important part of his career.
-Howard frequently juggled acting, producing and directing duties in the Broadway productions in which he starred.
-Howard was also a dramatist, and starred in the Broadway production of his own play Murray Hill (1927).
+The stage, however, remained an important part of his career.
+Howard frequently juggled acting, producing, and directing duties in the Broadway productions in which he starred.
+Howard was also a dramatist and starred in the Broadway production of his own play Murray Hill (1927).
 He played Matt Denant in John Galsworthy's 1927 Broadway production Escape in which he first made his mark as a dramatic actor.
 His stage triumphs continued with The Animal Kingdom (1932) and The Petrified Forest (1934).
 He later repeated both roles in the film versions.

-Howard loved to play Shakespeare, but according to producer John Houseman he could be lazy about learning lines.
+Howard loved to play Shakespeare, but according to producer John Houseman, he could be lazy about memorizing his lines.
 He first sprang to fame playing in Romeo and Juliet (1936) in the role of the leading man.
 During the same period, he had the misfortune to open on Broadway in Hamlet (1936), just a few weeks after John Gielgud launched a rival production of the same play that was far more successful with both critics and audiences.
-Howard's production, his final stage role, lasted for only thirty-nine performances before closing.
+Howard's production, lasted for only thirty-nine performances before closing.

+When the New York production was completed, Howard took the production on an extended transcontinental tour through the spring of 1937, traveling with the company, substantially recast, by chartered special train.
+These were Howard's final stage appearances.

+The program for the Chicago engagement at the Grand Opera House lists the court ladies as Katherine Cale, Lucia Robinson, "Celeste Holmes", Shirley Zak, Mildred Pearl, Sylvia Hill, Daphne Ingarn and Allace Carroll; the third of these is the future Academy Award winner Celeste Holm, whose surname is misspelled in the program.
+Wesley Addy had also taken over Fortinbras.

+The production toured the United States for several months.
+Documented engagements include the Grand Opera House, Chicago, opening Christmas night, 25 December 1936, and running through 2 January 1937; The tour reached Los Angeles, where figures from the film industry attended Howard's opening.

+The hypertext pioneer Ted Nelson, son of Celeste Holm and the director Ralph Nelson, annotated a scan of the Chicago program with a note that both his parents had been in the company, that his mother was pregnant with him during the tour.

 Howard was inducted into the American Theatre Hall of Fame in 1981.